-Budgeted cost: £6350
+Budgeted cost: £2340

-Activity Evidence that supports this approach Challenge addressed number(s) Professional development: regular CPD opportunities for staff using both internal and external training provid- ers (as well as other sources such as books and webinars) with a focus on literacy (to include the teaching of reading, writing, grammar, punctua- tion and vocabulary).
+Activity Evidence that supports this approach Challenge number(s) addressed Professional development: regular CPD opportunities for staff using both internal and external training providers (as well as other sources such as books and webinars) with a focus on literacy (to include the teaching of reading, writing, grammar, punctuation and vocabulary).
+LH to ensure all staff receive the relevant CPD.
 EEF: "Quality of teaching is an important driver of pupil attainment and a range of other outcomes.
 Professional development and staff deployment are important tools for improving the quality of teaching that pupils receive."
-1, 2, 3, 8 Support for early career teachers: A termly one-day teaching develop- ment programme delivered by exter- nal experts and release time for a mentor to work with ECT.
-Additional time per week for ECT CPD time to meet with the EYFS leader.
+1, 2, 3, 8 Writing CPD accessed by all teaching staff to ensure consistency in high quality teaching across school ensuring children are able to meet age related expectations in writing.
+LH to moderate writing throughout the year to ensure that children are making progress in this are and identify areas where further support is needed.
 EEF: "Quality of teaching is an important driver of pupil attainment and a range of other outcomes.
 Professional development and staff deployment are important tools for improving the quality of teaching that pupils receive."
-1, 2, 3
+Writing is an area for development across school as children do not have the writing stamina or knowledge to comfortably meet age related expectations.
+Disadvantaged pupils historically have not comfortably met the greater depth standard in writing.